KittyMac/flynn/README.md

 ### Actor-Model Programming

 Flynn grafts Actor-Model programming onto Swift, providing a new level of safety and performance for your highly concurrent Swift code.
+Flynn is heavily inspired by the [Pony programming language](https://www.ponylang.io).
 Here's what you need to know:

 #### [Actors are concurrency safe Swift classes](docs/ACTOR.md)